danoan/word-def/docs/how-to/test-a-plugin.md

 ### API response handlers

-It is often the case that plugins will call third-party packages or make API calls to base theirs responses on.
-It is a good idea to separate the method that does the API call and the one that prepares the response.
+It is common for plugins to call third-party packages or make API calls to base theirs responses on.
+It is a good idea to separate the method that does the API call from the one that prepares the response.

-We suggest them to create regular unit tests for the response handler and integration tests (run in a regular basis, e.g. every two weeks) for the API calls.
+We suggest creating regular unit tests for the response handler and integration tests (run in a regular basis, e.g. every two weeks) for the API calls.